 “Hey John, thanks for sharing my info with the 16mm production!
 I’m booked that day but thanks for putting my name in.”

 Maybe John recommended 10 people, and you were the only one he heard back from.
 Reaching out gets your name to the top of his brain and also shows that you’re responsive.
-(That said, use your judgement on how often you bug someone; no one wants to be punished with daily thank-you texts.)
+(But use your judgement on how often you bug someone; no one wants to be punished with daily thank-you texts.)

 Spread the love.
 Be like John Doe!
 If you can’t take a job, recommending trusted peers gives them a leg up and a reason to return the favor.
 Paranoia about people “taking your spot” is a mark of someone who doesn’t quite “get” how the industry works.
 As I once heard a battle-worn set electric say, “It’s not pie, there’s enough for everyone.”
 I actually keep a spreadsheet with names of over 100 ACs I’ve worked with, with notes on their niche skills and union status so I can hire or recommend them for the right jobs.

 Do your homework.
 Looking up the crew parking on street view will help you find it faster.
 Reading your DP’s credit list can give you conversation starters.
-It’s classy to remember your prep tech’s name, and being educated about the next new camera release can build rapport with your rental houses.
+It’s classy to remember your prep tech’s name, and being educated about the next new camera release can build rapport at rental houses.

 Fake it till you break it.
 That’s bad advice, but don’t be afraid of new opportunities.
 You’re adaptable, that’s an AC’s superpower.
 If I only accepted work I’d already done before, I’d not only have a slow-moving career, but even worse, I’d be bored!
 If you get called for a job with a new camera, you can usually learn everything you need from a couple hours of googling and manual-reading.
 Rental house techs are happy to explain gear; I have no ego about asking for help finding obscure settings or loading LUTs into an unfamiliar RED.